sudiptabag2004/sensai-frontend/README.md

 ## Testing

 SensAI uses Jest and React Testing Library for testing.
 The test suite includes unit tests and component tests to ensure code quality and prevent regressions.
+Codecov is used to track the coverage of the tests.

 ### Running Tests